Moarram/ping-and-ding/README.md

 * `notifierCooldownMins` - max notification rate for this target in minutes

 ### Notifier
 *Ding!* The notification is sent by posting to your Slack webhook.
+If the `notifier` field is missing or empty, notifications won't be attempted.
 I may add more notification methods in the future.
 * `url` - Slack webhook to send notification **(required)**
 * `timeout` - abort the notification attempt after waiting this many ms for response